jkstill/systemd-abort-shutdown/README.md

 - insuffcient space /boot
 - insufficient inodes in /boot

-If /boot is full, a reboot will fail
+If /boot is full, a reboot will fail, as there must be some free space in /boot.

 If /boot is near full, a reboot may fail.

-This will not work if any of the following are used
+The solution provided here will prevent the following commands from working at all, as long as the service described is running:

 - reboot
 - shutdown now
 - shutdown +0

+As you will see, other forms of the shutdown command will succeed, provided the service (as you will soon see) allows it

 This article is useful for RedHat Linux 7+ and variants, such as Oracle Linux.